Show and Tell

 Crufts is as big and as impressive as they say: The entry of more than 22,000 dogs dwarfs anything one might see stateside.
 With Great Britain’s relaxed quarantine regulations, overseas fanciers are increasingly drawn to compete, with this year’s entry the largest foreign contingent ever, representing 55 different countries, including 418 entries from France and 373 from Italy.

-(As for the requisite controversy — every dog show has to have it — that was reserved for the group ring later in the day, when Mateaki Mafi showed the winning Neo, Freddo dei Mastini della Rupe, in the Working Group.
-Mateaki wore a ta’ovala, which in his native Tonga is wrapped around the waist and worn during special occasions, comparable to a suit and tie in the European tradition.
+(As for the requisite controversy -- every dog show has to have it -- that was reserved for the group ring later in the day: Mateaki Mafi showed the winning Neo, Freddo dei Mastini della Rupe, in the Working Group wearing a ta’ovala, which is a mat worn in his native Tonga during special occasions, comparable to a suit and tie in the European tradition.
 In a stroke of cultural insensitivity, Crufts commentator Jessica Holm called it a “slobber cloth” during the live telecast of the show.
 And, reportedly, this was the second year in a row that the unfortunate remark had been made made.
 Holm later apologized.)